james-willett/james-willett.com/content/posts/rest-assured/spec-reuse/index.md

 ---
 title: Specification Re-use in REST Assured
 date: 2015-07-23
-tags: [tag1, tag2, tag3, tag4]
+tags: [tag1, all, restassured]
 slug: specification-reuse-rest-assured
-summary: How to use RequestSpecBuilder and ResponseSpecBuild in REST Assured
+summary: How to use RequestSpecBuilder and ResponseSpecBuild in REST Assured - this post will show you how to make your REST Assured code more efficient
 image: ./spec-reuse-title.png
 category: REST Assured
 ---